rsocket/rsocket/FAQ.md

 #### Why is the "TLS False start" strategy useful for establishing a connection?

-When respecting the lease semantics, establishing a ReactiveSocket between a client and a server require one round-trip (-> SETUP, <- LEASE, -> REQUEST).
+When respecting the lease semantics, establishing a RSocket between a client and a server require one round-trip (-> SETUP, <- LEASE, -> REQUEST).
 On slow network or when the connection latency is important, this round-trip is harmful.
 That's why you have the possibility to not respect the lease, and then can send your request right away (-> SETUP, -> REQUEST).

 #### What are example use cases for payload data on the Setup frame?

-You may want to pass data to your application at ReactiveSocket establishment, rather than reimplementing a connect protocol on top of ReactiveSocket, ReactiveSocket provides you the possibility to send information alongside the SETUP frame.
+You may want to pass data to your application at RSocket establishment, rather than reimplementing a connect protocol on top of RSocket, RSocket provides you the possibility to send information alongside the SETUP frame.
 For instance, this can be used by a client to send its credentials.

 #### Why multiple interaction models?